 - Since 1990, supply-side tax cuts of the kind supported by Governor have hurt key priorities like universities and K-12 education.
 Since 1979, state spending on universities is down 72 per cent (per capita).
 Among U.S. states, Arizona ranks 49th for K-12 education spending.
 [Phoenix Business Journal, 10/19/16]

 - In October, Ducey spoke at an event promoting the Trump tax plan.
 Although he later said he didn’t support some of the plan’s specific provisions, he raised no objections to the broad outlines of the plan — like the fact that more than half of its benefits will flow to the richest 5% of Americans.
 [Tucson.com, 11/6/2017; Institute on Taxation and Economic Policy, 12/19/2017].

 Ducey claims to be a good steward of our tax dollars.
-But the truth is that he’s given big raises to his friends and associates, without investing in education and other key priorities.
+But the truth is that he’s given big raises to his friends and associates, without investing in the programs that Arizonans care about.

 - Ducey has given hefty raises to his friends and associates, even while stressing the need for austerity when it comes to education and other important priorities.
 As the Arizona Republic put it, “A governor who stresses the need for budget austerity should not hand out double-digit raises to his inner circle.”
 [Arizona Republic, Editorial, 10/18/17]